LucidJS/backbone-lifeguard/README.md

 ## Disallow non-declared properties

 Only properties that are declared in `attrs` or in the standard `defaults` will be allowed for set and construct, any other values will send an error to the error listener.

+This only runs if `attrs` is declared in the model.

 ## Deep JSON